-For questions about the Free and Reduced Price Meal Program, contact Alicia Holman, Chartwells Administrative Assistant, at firstname.lastname@example.org or (314) 854-6641.The School District of Clayton announced its revised free and reduced price policy for school children unable to pay the full price of meals served in schools under the National School Lunch Program and the School Breakfast Program.
+For questions about the Free and Reduced Price Meal Program, contact Michelle Fohey, the District’s Chartwells food service director, at (314) 854-6640 or email@example.com.The School District of Clayton announced its revised free and reduced price policy for school children unable to pay the full price of meals served in schools under the National School Lunch Program and the School Breakfast Program.

 Local education officials have adopted the following family-size income criteria for determining eligibility:HouseholdSizeMaximum Household IncomeEligible for Free MealsMaximum Household IncomeEligible for Reduced Price Meals

 Annually Monthly Weekly Annually Monthly Weekly1 $16,744 $1,396 $322 $23,828 $1,986 $459 2 22,646 1,888 436 32,227 2,686 620 3 28,548 2,379 549 40,626 3,386 782 4 34,450 2,871 663 49,025 4,086 943 5 40,352 3,363 776 57,424 4,786 1,105 6 46,254 3,855 890 65,823 5,486 1,226 7 52,156 4,347 1,003 74,222 6,186 1,428 8 58,058 4,839 1,117 82,621 6,886 1,589Each add'lmember + 5,902 +492 +114 +8,399 +700 +162